7 Ways to Seal and Maintain Your Basement Stairs: DIY Tips

-When waterproofing their basements, many homeowners in Washington, D.C., and Virginia tend to focus on three areas.
-These are their floors, windows, and walls.
-Sadly, they forget the basement stairs also need attention.
-Why?
-It’s an area that’s vulnerable to moisture and water damage.
+When waterproofing their basements, many homeowners tend to focus on three areas: floors, windows, and walls.
+Sadly, they forget the basement stairs are also an area that’s vulnerable to moisture and water damage.

 Start by waterproofing your basement with effective solutions including interior drainage and a sump pump if you haven’t done so.
 Also, check for foundation cracks or openings around pipes that allow water to seep through and repair them.
 Pay attention to the floor and wall joints and seal all gaps between them as well.
 Install a dehumidifier to dry out the basement air, as excess moisture will cause wood rot and other problems.

 Once you do this, do the following:

 Eliminate all the water threats on the outside by cleaning and repairing your gutters.
 Ensure downspouts are all intact and extend at least four feet away from your home’s perimeter.
 Downspouts that discharge rainwater close to your home can introduce water into the basement.
 Also, the downspouts can be connected to underground pipes.

 Re-grading the soil in your yard (so it slopes away) also prevents rainwater from collecting around the foundation walls.
 Trim all overgrown or bushy trees, as they can instigate leaks and impede water drainage.

 Apply caulk to your doors, window, ducts, roof flashings, and other areas.
 It’s a simple and economical waterproofing measure.
 Seal cracks around pipe openings with a fast-drying sealant.
 Use a multipurpose, paintable and flexible caulk with fungicide.
 Once it cures, it will prohibit mold growth and build-up.